-The US dollar has risen to its strongest level for two decades thanks in part to safe-haven inflows amid geopolitical tensions and fears of rate hikes from the Fed.
-Discover the different opportunities with the US dollar.
+The US dollar has risen to its strongest level for two decades thanks to safe-haven inflows amid geopolitical tensions and fears of rate hikes from the Fed.
+Discover the different ways you can trade the US dollar.

 What’s happened to the dollar price?